christianhelle/refitter/docs/docfx_project/articles/refitter-file-format.md

 - `generateDefaultAdditionalProperties`: Set to `false` to skip default additional properties.
 Default is `true`
 - `operationNameGenerator`: The NSwag `IOperationNameGenerator` implementation to use.
 See https://refitter.github.io/api/Refitter.Core.OperationNameGeneratorTypes.html
 - `immutableRecords`: Set to `true` to generate contracts as immutable records instead of classes.
 Default is `false`
+- `dynamicQuerystringParametersThreshold`: Set the threshold from which to generate a single complex query parameter merging all others.
+Default is 0 (no merging).
+See https://github.com/reactiveui/refit?tab=readme-ov-file#dynamic-querystring-parameters for more information.
 - `dependencyInjectionSettings` - Setting this will generated extension methods to `IServiceCollection` for configuring Refit clients
   - `baseUrl` - Used as the HttpClient base address.
 Leave this blank to manually set the base URL
   - `httpMessageHandlers` - A collection of `HttpMessageHandler` that is added to the HttpClient pipeline